chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/scanners/grype-tutorial/index.md

 Overview output includes the number of packages, files, and executables found in the artifact.
 Generally speaking, CVEs are detected against packages, but the number of executables detected can also give you an idea of the attack surface of the scanned image or filesystem.

 Finally, this portion gives a count of the number of CVEs detected by severity and fixed status.
-Severity categorization sorts CVE into four categories based on the Common Vulnerability Scoring System (CVSS).
+Severity categorization sorts CVEs into four categories based on the Common Vulnerability Scoring System (CVSS).

 {{< details "What is CVSS??" >}}
 {{< blurb/cvss >}}